A Guide to Kidney Cancer

 Targeted therapies act on the molecular pathways (a series of actions among molecules in a cell that lead to a certain cell function) involved in the development and spread of kidney cancer.
 These drugs work by shrinking and slowing the growth of cancer cells and slowing the growth of blood vessels to the tumour.

 Current research is focusing on continually refining the action of these targeted therapies.
 The type of targeted therapy prescribed will depend on the type of kidney cancer, the stage, and any previous targeted therapies used.
-Targeted therapies currently available in Canada are listed alphabetically below.

 Radiation therapy involves using a high-energy beam of radiation directly on a tumour to destroy cancer cells and shrink tumours.